ukantjadia/ukant/content/authors/admin/_index.md

 interests:
   - Machine Learning
   - Medical Solutions
   - Large Language Model

 # Education to show in About widget
 education:
   courses:
-    - course: BTech in Computer Science Ai & ML
+    - course: BTech in Computer Science and Engineering with AI & ML
       institution: Sir Padampat Singhania University
       year: 2024
     - course: High School in Mathematics, Physics and Chemistry